“Medieval tile. Medieval pottery. Another piece of pottery. More tile. Animal bone.” Paul Gething, archaeologist, picked through his finds.

 We were standing on a path down from the great crag of rock upon which Bamburgh Castle in Northumberland squats.
 Paul had just told me that most people are oblivious to what lies beneath their feet and I had challenged him to prove it.
 Within ten yards he’d found these remains.

 Paul Gething is co-director of the Bamburgh Research Project (BRP), a multi-disciplinary archaeological dig investigating the history in and around Bamburgh.
-We’ve known each other for many years, but this was the first time I’d asked him to explain how he sees the world through the eyes of his discipline.
+We’re brothers-in-law (married to sisters) and have known each other for years, but this was the first time I’d asked him to explain how he sees the world through the eyes of his discipline.
 I looked at his finds.
-To my eyes, they still looked like battered old stones.
+To my eyes, they still looked like old stones.

 “People have been here since Neolithic times, so it’s not hard to find things,” said Paul.
 “People drop litter now, and they threw away their rubbish then; we’ve not fundamentally changed over the centuries.”